mirulh/amazonMERN/REACT-NOTES.md

 ## 8. helmet async

 React Helmet Async is an asynchronous version of the React Helmet library.
 React Helmet is a popular library in the React ecosystem used for managing the <head> of your HTML document.
 It allows you to dynamically update meta tags, titles, styles, scripts, and other elements in the document head based on the state of your React components.

+## 9. className = "visually-hidden"

+The className="visually-hidden" attribute is typically used in HTML elements to visually hide the content from sighted users while keeping it accessible to screen readers and other assistive technologies.

+This class name is used in the loading components to indicate the screen is loading